 Kendrick also owns Bumble Bee Ranch, which is devoted to providing western lifestyle experiences to children's charities throughout Arizona in addition to the Ironbridge Golf Club in Glenwood Springs, Colo.

 He is very active in many philanthropic endeavors, beginning with his role as Chairman of the Arizona Diamondbacks Foundation.
-The D-backs organization, combined with its Foundation, has surpassed the $40-million mark in combined charitable giving since its inception, including more than $15 million in the last four years.
+The D-backs organization, combined with its Foundation, has surpassed the $45-million mark in combined charitable giving since its inception, including more than $19 million in the last five years.
 In 2011, Kendrick received the Ellis Island Medal of Honor from the National Ethnic Coalition (NECO).
 He and his wife, Randy, were previously named the Living and Giving Honorees for the Desert Southwest Chapter of the Juvenile Diabetes Research Foundation.
 Kendrick also received the Visionary Award from the Foundation for Blind Children, Spirit of the Children Award from Childhelp USA, Today's Kids/Tomorrow's Stars honoree of the Boys & Girls Clubs of Metropolitan Phoenix, River Conservator of the Year by the Roaring Fork Conservancy and was named Man of the Year by the March of Dimes.
 He also serves on boards for various charities including the Barrow Neurological Institute, Brophy College Prep, the Phoenix Art Museum, The Buddy Program, Childhelp USA, UMOM New Day Centers, Challenger Center for Space Science Education, TGen Foundation, Cleveland Clinic Foundation, Roaring Fork Conservancy, Phoenix Children's Hospital, Arizona Heart Foundation and is Founding Chairman of the Datatel Scholars Foundation.

 As a prostate cancer survivor, Kendrick has made significant contributions over the years to fund research in that field and in 2013, the Cleveland Clinic created The Kendrick Family Chair for Prostate Cancer Research.